Darlene-13/Darlene-13/README.md

-# 👋 Hey there, I’m Darlene Wendie Nasimiyu.
+# 👋 Hey there, I’m Darlene Wendie Nasimiyu

 - Mantra: Fail Early fail first, fail often but do it
 - Every expert was once a beginner.
 Every pro was once an amateur.
 Every icon was once an unknown